Rubella (German measles)

 Rubella is a notifiable disease.
 This means that a doctor who diagnoses rubella needs to report it to the local health authorities.
 It is important for local health authorities to know about cases of rubella in the community.
 This is so they can take steps to control an outbreak and protect people who may be at risk.

-Who is at risk of getting rubella?
+Who is at risk of catching rubella?

 When should I see my doctor?